 Historically, most of the city was a part of Lancashire, with areas south of the River Mersey being in Cheshire.
 Manchester was the world's first industrialised city and played a central role during the Industrial Revolution.
 It was the dominant international centre of textile manufacture and cotton spinning.
 During the 19th century it acquired the nickname Cottonopolis, suggesting it was a metropolis of cotton mills.
 Manchester City Centre is now on a tentative list of UNESCO World Heritage Sites, mainly due to the network of canals and mills constructed during its 19th-century development

-Should you choose University halls or private halls?
+Should you choose University halls or private halls? whatever your choice is use Nicks student removals to get yout here.

 When looking for accommodation, you will come across very fancy brochures from private halls of residence like Unite, Cosmopolitan, Jarvis UPP, Liberty Living, etc. Private providers are increasingly present in the student market and will entice you with offer of ensuite-bathrooms, broadband internet and pictures of beautiful and silly laughing students.
 Be alert that private halls of residence are frequently more expensive than university ones.
 However, they do tend to be more modern and have more facilities.
 The pick is up to you, but make sure you know what's included in your rent and what is not, and how long your contract is.